-If you think all vegetarians eat on Thanksgiving is tofurkey, then think again – that stuff is too weird, even for us.
-What we want are savory, comforting dishes like squash risotto or maple walnut twice baked sweet potatoes.
+If you think all vegetarians eat on Thanksgiving is tofurkey, then think again - that stuff is too weird, even for us.
+What we want is savory, comforting dishes like squash risotto or maple walnut twice baked sweet potatoes.
 Really, we want all the sides and even some main courses that celebrate the autumn harvest.
 With squashes in season, pomegranates back on the table, and apples ripe for picking, a vegetarian Thanksgiving is really the only way to go.

 From curried butternut squash right down to the flaky, homemade rolls, these 18 vegetarian Thanksgiving recipes are so delicious, you'll be skipping the Thanksgiving turkey.